dan-snelson/Jamf-Pro-Scripts/Microsoft Office 2016 msupdate Post-install/README.md

 exit 0
 ```

-After counseling with [~ted.johnsen], he convinced me that a Patch Policy calling a standard policy was too much of a hack.
+After counseling with [ted.johnsen](https://www.jamf.com/jamf-nation/users/9966/ted-johnsen), he convinced me that a Patch Policy calling a standard policy was too much of a hack.

 ---